Plastics in a circular economy

 Plastics are associated with a throw-away society and high levels of waste, especially when it comes to single-use plastics and packaging.

-Our ongoing analysis for the European Commission’s DG Environment (not yet published) aims to contribute to the evidence base on the link between production and environment.
+Our analysis “Links between production, the environment and environmental policy” for the European Commission’s DG Environment aims to contribute to the evidence base on the link between production and environment.
 The study includes a cross-cutting analysis of policy pathways to reduce the environmental impact of production and use in five different sectors (food and drink, plastics, motor vehicles, water and waste).

 What benefits would a plastics tax bring?